Softnet-Free/softnet-java/docs/client-platform-events/implementing-event-handlers.md

 ```java
 public ClientEndpoint getEndpoint()
 ```
 The return value is of type <span class="datatype">ClientEndpoint</span>, which represents a multi-service endpoint.
-If the endpoint is supposed to be single-service, you can cast it to <span class="datatype">ClientSEndpoint</span> after checking if it is single-service (see the chapter "[Service Group]({{ site.baseurl }}{% link docs/service-group.md %})").
+If the endpoint is supposed to be single-service, you can cast it to <span class="datatype">ClientSEndpoint</span> after checking if it is single-service (see the chapter "[Service Status Detection]({{ site.baseurl }}{% link docs/service-group.md %})").
 The type is convenient to interact with a single remote service.

 Some of the handlers associated with Service Group have a parameter 'e' of type <span class="datatype">RemoteServiceEvent</span> derived from <span class="datatype">ClientEndpointEvent</span>.
 Along with a derived method <span class="method">getEndpoint</span>, it has a field service of type <span class="datatype">RemoteService</span>.
 This is a remote service that caused the event to be raised by the platform.